cmake

 SIP_VERSION - The version of SIP found expressed as a 6 digit hex number

-suitable for comparision as a string.
+suitable for comparison as a string.

 SIP_VERSION_STR - The version of SIP found as a human readable string.